 Strapping on new mountain boots and a shiny set of crampons might seem like a bread and butter task, but in sub zero temperatures, low visibility and deep snow, being able to carry out a task quickly and efficiently can make all the difference.

 Mountains are considered to be the vertical marathons of life.
 People train and train to get their bodies able to run longer distances and the same rule should be applied for the mountains.
 If your previous experiences consist of trekking across the sun-kissed hills of Spain, your body will be under much greater stress on higher mountains with the added difficulty of snow and ice.
 Being ‘chucked in at the deep end’ may well be a philosophy for teaching children to swim, but it’s certainly not a philosophy for snow capped mountains.

 Human error and underestimating the risks are often cited as being the biggest killers.
 That’s a fact.
 Practitioner’s change, habits change, risks don’t!
 The risks in the mountains have been the same since their creation and the first snowfall.
-Managing these risks and acting in an appropriate manner can make all the difference between a 7pm fondue dinner date and a helicopter ride to intensive care.
+Ensuring mountain safety means managing these risks and acting in an appropriate manner – it can make all the difference between a 7pm fondue dinner date and a helicopter ride to intensive care.

-Listening to experts is one thing, but getting out on the snow and being taught about avalanche awareness and risk prevention is a whole different kettle of fish.
+Listening to experts talk about mountain safety is one thing, but getting out on the snow and being taught about avalanche awareness and risk prevention is a whole different kettle of fish.